uptonking/note4yaoo/dev/lib-ui-bootstrap-blog.md

   - The same goes for more complex components.
   - While we could write our own form validation plugin to add classes to a parent element based on an input’s state, thereby allowing us to style the text say red, we prefer using the `:valid/:invalid` pseudo-elements every browser provides us.
 - Utility classes—formerly helpers in Bootstrap 3—are a powerful ally in combatting CSS bloat and poor page performance.
-  - A utility class is typically a single, immutable property-value pairing expressed as a class (e.g., `.d-block` represents `display: block;` ).
+  - A utility class is typically a single, immutable property-value pairing expressed as a class (e.g. `.d-block` represents `display: block;` ).
   - Their primary appeal is speed of use while writing HTML and limiting the amount of custom CSS you have to write.
 - While not always possible, we strive to avoid being overly dogmatic(自以为是的；教条的；武断的) in our HTML requirements for components.
   - Thus, we focus on single classes in our CSS selectors and try to avoid immediate children selectors ( `>` ).